-Research suggests that regularly eating a healthy breakfast may help you lose excess weight and maintain your weight loss.
+Some research suggests that regularly eating a healthy breakfast may help you lose excess weight and maintain your weight loss.
 But other research suggests that skipping breakfast may not be bad for you and may also help with weight control.

 - More energy.
 A healthy breakfast refuels your body and replenishes the glycogen stores that supply your muscles with immediate energy.
 Routinely skipping breakfast is associated with decreased physical activity.

-- Zeratsky KA (expert opinion).
+- Mundi MS (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Jan.
-30, 2015.
+Aug.
+1, 2018.